AnalogFeelings/FlagPFP/README.md

 First off, you are going to need Visual Studio 2019, and .NET 5.0.
 Then open the .sln file and build it.

 ### Attention!
 The program will look for DLLs in the "lib" folder on the output directory.
 Please copy all DLLs except FlagPFP.dll to the "lib" folder.
-Also copy the "Flags" folder to the output directory for the program to be able to look for the flag images.
+Also copy the "Flags" and "Flag JSONs" folders to the output directory for the program to be able to look for the flag images and their definitons.

 ## Contributing
 I am open to pull requests from everyone!
 Just fork it and start making pull requests :)